duinoWitchery/hd44780/examples/otherLibraries/SoftwareWire/README.md

 WARNING:
-The SoftWareWire developers made a major change to the library June 2018 which is in the subsequent 1.5.1 release that causes it be unusable by the hd44780 library.
+The SoftWareWire developers made a major change to the library June 2018 which is in the 1.5.1 release that causes it to be unusable by the hd44780 library.
-Until this change is backed out, you will not be able to use SoftWareWire beyond version 1.5.0 with the hd44780 library.
+This change was backed out in version 1.6.0